 Availability of public transportation at the periphery part of Addis Ababa condominium site communities is vital in getting employment, facilitating social interaction, getting better social services and recreational activities at different part of the city.
-Overall it will help to facilitate socio-economic and spatial integration of the city.
+Overall it helps to facilitate socio-economic and spatial integration of the city.

-The study of this research will focus on identifying the gaps of availability of public transportation service in the periphery part of Addis Ababa condominium residential areas.
-The study will figure-out the intensity of integration among condominium sites and the availability of public transit by taking into considerations the whole city public transport coverage at woreda level which was the lowest administrative level of the city based on 2007 Addis Ababa city census data.
-Analyzing the city as whole will help to show where the service gap will be available and at what level of intensity (high, medium and low service coverage).
-The intensity of the service can be displayed in maps using GIS from LRT, Anbessa and Sheger transit indexes by correlating with demographic and socio-economic characteristics of woredas.
+The study of this research focused on identifying the gaps of availability of public transportation service in the periphery part of Addis Ababa condominium residential areas.
+The study figured-out the intensity of integration among condominium sites and the availability of public transit by taking into considerations the whole city public transport coverage at woreda level which was the lowest administrative level of the city based on 2007 Addis Ababa city census data.
+Analyzing the city as whole helped to show where the service gap has been available and at what level of intensity (high, medium and low service coverage).
+The intensity of the service displayed in maps using GIS from LRT, Anbessa and Sheger transit indexes by correlating with demographic and socio-economic characteristics of woredas.
 This will help to make informed decisions and interventions in the public transportation sector of the city either by the government or the private sectors.